You really can’t get much purer then wild honey.

 Sourced directly from nature by honey bees, foraging on the Manuka tree for nectar.

-Wild Honey has many valuable properties in skin care and is a favorite ingredient of ours at the Naked Chemist,
+Wild Honey has many valuable properties in skin care, and is a staple ingredient in a number of my formulas.

 Antimicrobial: Honey prohibits the growth of certain bacteria.

 It’s antimicrobial properties, is due to it’s enzymatic structure which releases Hydrogen Peroxide, a compound that retards the growth of bacteria.

 Wild Honey also contains Gluconic Acid which behaves as a chelating agent, it binds together with metal agents, helping to keep skin care formulas free from microbes.

 Antioxidant: One of the componenets of honey is Glucose Oxidase, which produces Hydrogen Peroxide, this actually works in a similar way to anti-oxidants, naturally helping to mop up free radicals

 Honey also contains Polyphenol Ferulic Acid, which has amazing oxidising properties, helping to prevent premature ageing.